yasenstar/everyday_python/Day001-030/Day002/README.md

-# Everyday Python - Day 002
+# Everyday Python - Day 002 - Different Kinds of Numbers

 We still use Terminal (interpreter mode) and continue of numbers